 5. Overload Relay

-- Protects motor from overheating
+- Protects motors from overheating.

 6. Terminal Blocks

-- Connect field wiring to panel
+- Connect field wiring to the panel.

 7. Meters and Indicators

-- Show voltage and current
+- Display voltage and current values.

 6. Electrical Panel Design Advantages and Disadvantages